 An occupancy permit enforces the city's property maintenance code standards by requiring that an inspection be done to ensure that the house or apartment is safe for occupancy.
 The maintenance code standards not only protect residents' well being, but also protect financial investments and property values.
 Occupancy is illegal without an occupancy permit.

 Occupancy permits can be obtained only after a building inspection is complete.
-For further information on obtaining an occupancy permit, contact the City Clerk’s Office at 314-355-0400, ext.
-104, or email.
+For further information on obtaining an occupancy permit, contact the City Clerk’s Office at 314-355-7406 or email.

 Anyone who is moving into City of Black Jack must apply for and receive an occupancy permit before moving in.

 Applications are made in person at the City Administration Window.
 Fees are not refundable.
 The occupancy permit will not be issued until the city inspects the dwelling and it is found to be free of any health, safety, and welfare issues.
 Pursuant to Ordinance 729, a conditional certificate of occupancy is not allowed unless it is for exterior seasonal repairs.

 Requirements for Residency in the City of Black Jack

 1. An individual living as a single non-profit housekeeping unit in a dwelling unit; or

 2. Two (2) or more persons related by blood, marriage, adoption or foster care relationship living together as a single non-profit housekeeping unit in a dwelling unit; or